Green antifreeze fluid being poured into engine coolant reservoir.

 The coolant regulates the engine temperature, preventing freezing in cold weather and overheating in hot weather, while also protecting the system from corrosion.

-There are three main variants of antifreeze available in the UK:
+There are three main variants of antifreeze available in the UK, which are identified by different colours.

 Green antifreeze